swengb-student/fhj.swengb2017.course/src/site/markdown/scala-basics/index.md

 In this chapter, we'll talk briefly about the history of Scala, it's current state and where current developments are heading to.
 After that, we'll have a look at basic Scala syntax, for example we'll examine _classes_, _traits_, _objects_, _for comprehensions_ and so on.

 Please bear in mind that this chapter only gives a very short, incomplete and simplified view on the Scala language.
-There are many resources available online for learning Scala, a good starting point would be [www.scala-lang.org](www.scala-lang.org).
-The discussion in this chapter should serve as a starting point, to get a glimpse of the bigger picture.
+There are many resources available online for learning Scala, a good starting point would be [www.scala-lang.org](http://www.scala-lang.org).
+The discussion here should serve as a starting point, provide you with the bare minimum to start and to be able to write useful programs.

+Standard literature for learning Scala is the book [Programming in Scala, 1st edition (online version)](http://www.artima.com/pins1ed/) by Odersky, Spoon and Venners.
+In the meantime it has its 3rd edition, available in your favorite bookstore.
+Another great book which uses Scala as vehicle for teaching functional programming concepts would be [Functional Programming in Scala](https://www.manning.com/books/functional-programming-in-scala) by Chiusano and Bjarnason.

+Reading both titles is **highly** recommended, it will give you better insights in programming in general and will be very helpful for mastering this course.

 ### History